 Nestled between the Mediterranean Sea and the Red Sea, Israel is the link between two completely different underwater worlds.
 The region of Eilat, bathed by the warm and crystal-clear waters of the Red Sea, is arguably the country's leading snorkeling destination.
 Here you can swim above unspoiled coral reefs, surrounded by a multitude of tropical fish.
-If the Mediterranean seabed is less spectacular, it nevertheless shelters other treasures, and in particular ancient archaeological sites swallowed up by the waters.
+If the Mediterranean seabed is less spectacular, it nevertheless shelters other treasures, in particular ancient archaeological sites waiting to be explored under the waters.

-Both the Red Sea and Mediterranean coasts of Israel can be snorkeled, but their underwater environments (and sea life watching opportunities) are totally different.
+Both the Red Sea and Mediterranean coasts of Israel can be snorkeled, but their underwater environments and sea life watching opportunities are totally different from each other.

 The best snorkeling spots in the country are located near Eilat, in the Gulf of Aqaba.
-The Red Sea, with its calm, warm, gin-clear waters, its corals, and its colorful underwater life, is indeed one of the world’s best snorkeling regions.
+The Red Sea, with its calm, warm, gin-clear waters, lovely corals, and colorful underwater life, is truly one of the world’s best snorkeling regions.

-Here, however, the number of snorkeling spots can be counted on the fingers of one hand.
-Of the 7.5 miles of Israeli coast edged by the Red Sea, only 1200m are bordered by a coral reef.
+However, the number of snorkeling spots in this area can be counted on the fingers of one hand.
+Of the 7.5 miles of Israeli coast edged by the Red Sea, less than a mile is bordered by a coral reef.
 Elsewhere, the seabed is mostly sandy, with scattered coral patches.

-A bit further south, you shouldn’t miss Migdalor Beach: if its shallow reef is not really spectacular, it nevertheless allows observing large and inquisitive wrasse and parrotfish, a few steps only from the beach.
-Just 600m south of Migdalor Beach, The Caves shallow dive site is another must-visit location for snorkeling enthusiasts.
+A bit further south, don’t miss Migdalor Beach.
+While its’ shallow reef is not really spectacular, it gives you the chance to observe large and inquisitive wrasse and parrotfish just a few steps from the beach.
+Less than half a mile south of Migdalor Beach, The Caves shallow dive site is another must-visit location for snorkeling enthusiasts.

 Ever dreamed about swimming with dolphins in the wild?
-Head to EAPC Beach at sunrise, where the bottlenose dolphin from neighboring Dolphin Reef use to pop out.
-The pillars of the pipeline crossing the beach are also great environments to explore, as lots of fish, including lionfish and burrfish, use to gather around them.
+Head to EAPC Beach at sunrise, where the bottlenose dolphin from neighboring Dolphin Reef frequently pop up.
+The pillars of the pipeline crossing the beach are also great environments to explore, as lots of fish, including lionfish and burrfish, like to gather around the pillars.

 If you like atypical underwater sceneries, the Underwater Restaurant is another must-visit location.
 This abandoned structure, which seems straight out of a science fiction movie, is called home by lots of colorful fish.

-Apart from these spots, you’ll also find decent snorkeling at Dekel Beach, which hosts sporadic small coral patches, as well as in front of the Bar Beach and the U Coral Beach Club (formerly Club Med).
+Besides these locations, you’ll also find decent snorkeling at Dekel Beach, which hosts sporadic small coral patches.
+You can also try in front of the Bar Beach and the U Coral Beach Club (formerly Club Med).

 On the Mediterranean coast of Israel, there are several snorkeling spots north of Tel Aviv, between Netanya and Haifa.
 The best known is the Caesarea National Park, which offers an absolutely unique experience.